nueverest/blowdrycss/docs/quickstart.rst

 - Open a web browser and go to `localhost:8080 <http://localhost:8080>`__.

-- The page should now be styled better (but not completely).
+- The page should now be styled better.
+Keep in mind that some elements are intentionally left un-styled.

 .. note::